How to get into German Universities: Everything You Need To Know

-While planning on studying in Germany, the first thing you need to do is make up your mind.
+If you want to study in Germany, the first thing you need to do is make up your mind.
 Since staying away from home and your loved ones is a big step hence one needs introspection before taking this decision.
 Contrary to popular belief, the German grading system is quite different from the Indian one.
 In addition to that, you need to convert your grade to a German grade via the German Grade Calculator.
 Also, you must be thorough with your research prior to application.
 Additionally, eligibility criteria may vary for Germany and the particular institution, so keep an eye out.
 Thus, for certain programs, you may need to appear for a test or an interview, or sometimes an essay would suffice.

 Prepare all your documents

 1. Application Documents –

 Even though the application documents vary depending on the program and the university in question however some documents that are fundamentally required are enlisted below:

 - Higher education entrance qualification, also known as Abitur.
 In case your school-leaving certificate is not recognized in Germany, then you must go through a one-year preparatory course named Studienkolleg.

 - Translated Grades

 - European CV

 - Letter of Recommendation(LOR)